pingcap/docs/tikv-configuration-file.md

 ### `rate-limiter-auto-tuned`

 + Determines whether to automatically optimize the configuration of the RocksDB's compaction rate limiter based on recent workload.
-When turned on, compaction pending bytes will be slightly higher than usual.
+When this configuration is enabled, compaction pending bytes will be slightly higher than usual.
 + Default value: `true`

 ### `enable-pipelined-write`